oasys/www.oasys.net/content/posts/migrating-a-perl-cgi-to-aws-lambda/index.md

 ## Custom Layer

-Here the custom layer is defined to to provide the perl `CGI` module.
+Here the custom layer is defined to to provide the Perl `CGI` module.

 ```terraform
 resource "aws_lambda_layer_version" "cgipm" {